aileenmwong/date-a-dog/README.md

 **CSS3** - I was able to implement some simple CSS animation in the game, such as the drop down title on the home page, and the bobbing head on the second page.
 I took the same logic that we used in our planets exercise to execute bob of the head.

 **Javascript** - I wrote the code in Vanilla Javascript, as it was the easiest way for me to implement, as I knew that this would be the trickiest part of the game.
+I then refactored my code into jQuery.
 I wrapped all of the questions into a very large object literal and was able to continuously feel each question and answer into a function.
 The trickiest part for me was figuring out how to turn the points into actual hearts that appear in the lovemeter, which is shown below in code.

 ##### Example Code ###